 Institutional Partners and Student Internship partners

 SAHO has built a dynamic partnership with a number of local and international university history departments which helps generate new research and content for our website.
-In addition we run a student Internship programme with our institutional partners which is the is the only one of its kind in the country, where history students together with IT and Design student get to work in a dynamic online archive, plus in the production of exhibitions, publications and materials for use in classrooms and lecture theatres.
+In addition we run a Student Internship Programme with our institutional partners which is the only one of its kind in the country, where history students together with IT and Design students get to work in a dynamic online archive, as well as in the production of exhibitions, publications and materials for use in classrooms and lecture theatres.
 Since 2012 eighty four students have served an internship of between 6 and 12 months, with 33 interns joining the organisation in 2017.

 Exhibition, Publications and Conferences

-SAHO hosts regular conferences with its university partners, conducted very successful skills training projects with history, IT and design students and produced a number of ground breaking exhibitions and publications.
+SAHO hosts regular conferences with its university partners and has produced a number of ground breaking exhibitions and publications.